Kids can forget what they learned during the school break. Avoid brain drain with these tips on how to keep kids learning in the summer.

 Don’t let summer waste away all that your child has learned during the school year.

 Include learning activities to keep her sharp and ready to go back to school.
 Simple activities like reading and worksheets as well as things like field trips and child-related events.
-Summers can be a break from school, but don’t let it be a break from your child’s learning.
+Summer breaks can be a break from school, but don’t let it be a break from your child’s learning.

 Get more tips: